 In order to get backlinks without seeing spammy, you will need to do your own research and execution.

-- You will have to wait to see results. // You may wait days at a time before someone gets back to you, or weeks following up with prospects.
+- You will have to wait to see the results.
+You may wait days at a time before someone gets back to you, or weeks following up with prospects.

-- You may have to test different types of content or link building strategies. // Different forms of link building work better for different companies.
-Here’s 12 Link Building Strategies for a Year’s Worth of Tactical Testing to experiment with what tactic works best for you.
+- You may have to test different types of content or link-building strategies.
+Different forms of link-building work better for different companies.
+Here are 12 Link Building Strategies for a Year’s Worth of Tactical Testing to experiment with what tactic works best for you.

 All these things sound challenging, but here’s the silver lining:

-- You are in control of your off-site SEO! // Unlike other “black hat” link building services, where you get a random batch of links that could be inappropriate or low quality, when you choose to do your own outreach, you are behind the wheel of your linking strategies.
-You’re able to research your target’s domain authority, ask them to use specific, keyword-laiden anchor text and know where exactly the link will be listed.
+- You are in control of your off-site SEO!
+Unlike other “black hat” link-building services, where you get a random batch of links that could be inappropriate or low quality when you choose to do your own outreach, you are behind the wheel of your linking strategies.
+You’re able to research your target’s domain authority, ask them to use specific, keyword-laden anchor text, and know where exactly the link will be listed.

 With all that being said, let’s explore some ways you can leverage email to gain quality inbound links.